kei213/Maun-Bridal-Couture/readme.md

-A static website for Maun Bridal couture using HTML, CSS and Javascript
+A static website for Maun Bridal Couture using HTML, CSS and Javascript